microchip-pic-avr-examples/pic18f56q71-full-memory-card-mplab-mcc/README.md

 ### Known Issues

-- On start-up, the memory card will always attempt to mount the memory card, even if one is not plugged in.
-This does not affect the operation of the demo.
 - FatFs will only create files with full capitialized names (e.g., test.txt &rarr; TEST.TXT)
 - Attempting to write more than `FAT_BLOCK_SIZE` bytes in one operation will cause zeros to fill the sectors between the first and last written
     - Work around: Split a long write into `FAT_BLOCK_SIZE` byte chunks (see `Demo_createInfoFile` for sample implementation)